SteveeZee03/YourRegexRicademy/Develop/gist-template.md

 <br>
 Below we'll be breaking down regex text groups into to their individual components:

-1. `\^`- Using the backslash and carrot, respectively, this signifies that this is the beginning of the text group and the start of the string.
+1. `\^`- Using the backslash and caret, respectively, this signifies that this is the beginning of the text group and the start of the string.

 2. `([a-z0-9_\.-]+)` This is the first portion of our regex.
 This is the portion that corresponds with the username of the email address.
 The (a-z) is whats telling it to match one or more lowercase letters that go through a-z.
 The (0-9) tells it to match numbers that match 0-9 more or equal than once, the same applies with the left over characters.